-Created in 1991, the Canadian Wilderness Tourism Training Centre (CWTTC) is based out of Chilcotin Holidays, a Licenced Guide Outfitter with a very diverse year-round operation that includes the following wilderness-tourism products: guided pack trips, wildlife viewing trips, hiking trips, fishing trips.
+Created in 1991, the Canadian Wilderness Training Centre (CWTC) is based at Chilcotin Holidays, a Licenced Guide Outfitter with a very diverse year-round operation that includes the following wilderness-tourism products: guided pack trips, wildlife viewing trips, hiking trips, fishing trips, mountain biking, and more.

 We are located in the sunny South Chilcotin Moutains, near the town of Gold Bridge, North of Pemberton / Whisler and West of Lillooet, approximately 6 hours drive from Vancouver and 4h from Kamloops.
 Our remote location in the Canadian wilderness provides anyone interested with the opportunity to experience the wilderness lifestyle on the long term or as a temporary break from their current lifestyle.

-At the CWTTC, we aim to provide individuals interested in nature, horses and the outdoors with the training they require to develop their ability and become competant when in the wilderness.
+At the CWTC, our aim is to provide individuals interested in nature, horses and the outdoors with the training they require to develop their ability and become competent when in the wilderness.
 For over two decades, we have been training individuals from all over the world, from all ages and walks of life, men and women with and without previous experience.
 We have passed on our extensive and unique knowledge to our students and provide them altogether with a fantastic wilderness experience.

-Our graduates have gone on to fulfil personal and vocational ambitions in Canada and throughout the world after increasing their confidence and ability in the wilderness.
+Our graduates have gone on to fulfill personal and vocational ambitions in Canada and throughout the world after increasing their confidence and ability in the wilderness.

 Why Train With Us